jhoogstraat/homelab/README.md

 Directory structure:

-- `ansible/`: A location for all playbooks.
+- `files/`: All files that are used or synced to the host by ansible.
+    - `build/`: Dockerfiles to build custom images that can't be fetched remotely.
-- `config/`: contains config files for the containers.
+    - `configs/`: Config files for the containers.
-- `data/`: Contains empty or prefilled storage directories for the containers.
+    - `data/`: Empty or prefilled storage directories for the containers.
+    - `env_secrets/`: SOPS-encrypted secrets using a age key.
-- `quadlets/`: Contains the systemd unit files for pods and containers.
+    - `quadlets/`: Systemd unit file templates for pods and containers.
-- `images/`: Dockerfiles to build custom images that can't be fetched remotely.
-- `secrets/`: SOPS-encrypted secrets using the admin private ssh key
     - `users/`: A list of public ssh keys that are imported to the target server.
+- `inventory/`: Ansible inventory that defines some basic vars and the raspberry target.
+- `roles/`: Custom ansible roles that are used by the playbooks

 TODO: As the storage dirs are actively used and modified we cannot just push the static static from the repo...